No Products in the Cart

 For thousands of years, humans have been utilizing essential oils and reaping the benefits that they bring to the table.
 They have been, and presently still are, a staple of importance in cultures around the world - recently becoming more popular in western lifestyles as people look for homeopathic ways to heal themselves.
 With thousands of uses and multiple ways to use them, essential oils are a part of mainstream culture.
 But, do they really work?
 And how can they benefit you?

 Using essential oils medicinally fell away for a while but became reintroduced during the Renaissance era.
 Since then, they really haven’t gone away.
 In 1937, a man in France by the name of Rene Maurice Gattefosse coined the terms ‘essential oil’.
-The perfumist and chemist burned his hand in his lab and the only thing he had readily available to treat it was lavender oil.
+The perfumer and chemist burned his hand in his lab and the only thing he had readily available to treat it was lavender oil.

 They primarily stimulate the limbic system - a part of your brain that plays a role in sense of smell, behaviors, long term memory, and emotions.
 Some oils physically affect your body according to claims.
 To better explain why, this is because the limbic system has the ability to control physiological functions like heart rate, breathing, and blood pressure.
 It’s also very productive when it comes to helping form memories, which is partly why certain smells can make you remember familiar people or places.

-Though science has not fully backed up these claims, there have been many studies that test positively for the benefits of essential oils and they may even have medicinal properties when inhaled or applied to the skin.
+Though science has not fully backed up these claims, there have been many studies that test positively for the benefits of essential oils and show that they may even have medicinal properties when inhaled or applied to the skin.

 Even if you don’t know much about essential oils, you can probably name a few off the top of your head.
 There are roughly 100 popular essential oils, but the 10 most frequently spoken about and used are: